 Whether an organism makes its own food or eats another organism for food, it uses the process of cellular respiration to turn its food into usable energy.

 Cellular Respiration: Definition

 All living things use cellular respiration to turn organic molecules into energy.
 Cellular respiration is the chemical process of breaking down food molecules in order to create energy in the form of adenosine triphosphate (ATP).
 This process makes energy from food molecules available for the organism to carry out life processes.

-Cellular respiration usually occurs in the presence of oxygen.
-This is called aerobic respiration.
-When oxygen is not present or present in very low amounts anaerobic respiration takes place.
 For some organisms, including many bacteria, anaerobic respiration is a way of life.
 Fermentation is a specific type of anaerobic respiration that is used by yeast and some bacteria.

 Cellular Respiration: Equation

 Cellular respiration can be represented by the equation:

 C6H12O6 + 6O2 → 6CO2 + 6H2O + ATP